satish112/devTinder/apiList.md

  - GET/user/feed - gets you the profiles of other users on platform

- Status : ignore, interested, accepted, rejected
+ Status : ignored, interested, accepted, rejected